ALU-BSE/week-7-AngeNicole/project-demo/README.md

 ## 📋 Project Overview

-This project is a complete conference website for "Full Stack Conference 2025" that showcases speakers, schedule, and provides registration functionality.
+This project is a complete conference website for "Full Stack Conf 2025" that showcases speakers, schedule, and provides registration functionality.
 The website is designed to be modern, clean, and fully responsive across all devices.

 ## 🎨 Design Features

 - **Modern UI/UX**: Clean, contemporary design with smooth animations and hover effects
-- **Color Scheme**: Navy blue (#1e3a8a) and yellow (#fbbf24) theme
+- **Color Scheme**: Yellow (#f5c842) and Dark Gray (#9c9c9c) theme
 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices
 - **Interactive Elements**: Smooth scrolling, hover animations, and modal dialogs
 - **Professional Layout**: Well-structured sections with proper spacing and typography